40843245/markdown-tutorial/full guide.md

 >
 >> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

+### Multiple Nested Blockquotes

+    > I'm so excited.
+    > I didn't sleep well last night.
+    >> We're going bird watching the camping.
+    > It's a school assignment,
+    >>> so don't just play around.
+    > Please take it seriously.
+    > We have to spend 3 weeks looking for birds.

+The rendered output looks like this:

+> I'm so excited.
+> I didn't sleep well last night.
+>> We're going bird watching the camping.
+> It's a school assignment,
+>>> so don't just play around.
+> Please take it seriously.
+> We have to spend 3 weeks looking for birds.